The Delphix Connector installed on each Target Environment (Windows Server) may get out of date as new versions of Delphix are released.

 More detail on each step is provided below.

-While the Delphix Connector is uninstalled on a Target Environment, dSource and VDB operations (such as validated sync, manual snapshots, and provisioning operations) initiated by the Delphix Engine against that Target Environment will fail.
+While the Delphix Connector is uninstalled on a Target Environment, dSource and virtual database (VDB) operations (such as validated sync, manual snapshots, and provisioning operations) initiated by the Delphix Engine against that Target Environment will fail.

 On Target Environments with Staging databases, or on Delphix Engines with a large number of users, consider disabling each dSource in the environment.
 This may help to reduce the risk of confusion or failure for other users.